-Part 2 of this blog series.
+Part 2 of our Closing Virtually with a Distributed Workforce blog series.
 Read Part 1 here.

-Whether it’s month-end, quarter-end, or year-end, Finance and Accounting have one universal goal: to provide a timely, flawless accounting close.
+Whether it’s month-end, quarter-end, or year-end, Finance and Accounting have one universal goal: to provide a timely, accurate financial close.

 Automation reduces the need for manual data entry.
-As a result, finance and accounting teams gain time back throughout the month to provide unprecedented value by partnering with the business.
+As a result, finance and accounting teams gain time back throughout the quarter to provide unprecedented value by partnering with the business.

 These higher-level skills can also empower accountants, allowing them to feel more valued while promoting the retention of good talent for the organization.